-These Orange Cinnamon Rolls mix up with ease and are so delicious for breakfast, brunch, snack or dessert.
+These Orange Rolls mix up with ease and are so delicious for breakfast, brunch, snack, or dessert.
 The orange zest and vanilla extract give the rolls a Creamsicle-type boost.

-I’m not sure I could be more smitten with this easy cinnamon roll recipe than I already am.
+I’m not sure I could be more smitten with this easy Orange Roll recipe than I already am.
 When I was a child I considered homemade cinnamon rolls an elusive thing.
-After all, my mom just made them from one of those magically sealed cans that you whacked on the side of the counter to open.
+And the Pillsbury Orange Rolls?
+Well, they might have been unicorns.
+How do you do that?

 Turns out homemade sweet rolls are not difficult to make.
 In fact, they are super easy.
 And delicious.
-And amazing, especially if you add an orange!
+And amazing, especially if you add an orange and make Orange Rolls.

-Cinnamon rolls are good any time of day, but they are particularly welcome at breakfast alongside your regular eggs, bacon, and coffee.
+Orange Rolls are delicious!
+Seriously, so good.
+These Orange Rolls are good any time of day, but they are particularly welcome at breakfast alongside your regular eggs, bacon, and coffee.
 They are delicious as a sweet treat on their own with a hot cuppa, in the morning, at coffee break, or in the afternoon.
+They are good after dinner!

 yeast – You’ll want live, active yeast.
 I like to get a big brick of SAF Yeast from Costco.
 I store some in a small jar in the fridge and the rest in the freezer.
 You can use a packet of yeast if that’s what you normally buy.

-milk – I use dairy milk, the higher the fat, the richer the dough.
+milk – I use dairy milk, the higher the fat, the richer the Orange Roll dough.
 You can use a plant-based milk as well.

 eggs – Two large eggs add texture to the dough.
 You don’t really want to omit them.
 That said, I’ve made rolls without eggs.
-The dough won’t be as tender without them.
+The Orange Roll dough won’t be as tender without them, but still delicious.

 sugar – You’ll need granulated sugar in the dough, brown sugar in the filling, and powdered sugar in the glaze.
 If you run out, remember you can make your own brown sugar as well as you can make powdered sugar.

 salt – Please don’t forget the salt in this dough.
-It makes a huge difference to the texture and flavor of the dough.
+It makes a huge difference to the texture and flavor of the Orange Rolls.

-orange zest and orange juice – I use fresh, but you can use dried zest and bottled juice.
+orange zest and orange juice – For the best Orange Rolls, use fresh orange zest and juice, but you can use dried zest and bottled juice if you’re in a pinch.
 Fresh is best, though.
-You can also substitute lime, lemon, or grapefruit if you prefer.
+You can also substitute lime, lemon, or grapefruit if that’s all you got, for a different kind of cinnamon roll.

-cinnamon – They won’t be cinnamon rolls without the cinnamon, however, you can also use pumpkin or apple pie spice, as well as a combination of ginger, nutmeg, cloves, and cinnamon.
-Plain ground cinnamon is classic, though.
+cinnamon – I love the cinnamon and orange combo, but you can also use pumpkin or apple pie spice, as well as a combination of ginger, nutmeg, cloves, and cinnamon.

-Don’t be intimidated by the process of making yeast dough.
+Don’t be intimidated by the process of making this yeast dough for Orange Rolls.
 It’s not as difficult as you fear.
 That said, if you’re a beginner, you might want to first try making a dough recipe in a bread machine and perfect your shaping skills.
-Then move on to making dough by hand.
+Then move on to making Orange Roll dough by hand or in the stand mixer.

-If you choose to do that with this recipe, move the slider on the recipe card to make a smaller batch of dough, as this recipe won’t fit in a bread machine.
+If you choose to make the dough in a bread machine: move the slider on the recipe card to make a smaller batch of dough, as this recipe won’t fit in a bread machine as is.

 Making the dough